 Activity Lead and key collaborators Desired outcome by 2027 Status Priority progress update Next steps 4.1.
-Implement AMR activities as identified in the One Health AMR Master Action Plan and Australia's Animal Sector Antimicrobial Resistance Action Plan 2022 to 2027 Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of AMR Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of antimicrobial resistance (AMR) In progress (projects 24, 44, 53) Completed (project 13) Mitigating on-farm antimicrobial resistance risks for livestock industries (project 24): Coombe Consulting is aiming to improve the understanding in Australia of the transmission pathways and biosecurity priorities for mitigating AMR risks in livestock enterprises.
+Implement AMR activities as identified in the One Health AMR Master Action Plan and Australia's Animal Sector Antimicrobial Resistance Action Plan 2022 to 2027 Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of antimicrobial resistance (AMR) Governments, industries and other relevant stakeholders undertake coordinated and effective actions to mitigate the risks of AMR In progress (projects 44, 53) Completed (project 13, 24) Australia's Animal Sector Antimicrobial Resistance Action Plan 2023 to 2028 (project 44): The Action Plan was published September 2023, launched via a webinar in October 2023 and implementation has commenced.
+Defining 'appropriateness of antimicrobial use' framework for the Australian animal sector (project 53): An antimicrobial stewardship (AMS) assessment framework will be developed for use by companies to identify areas for improvement.
+This follows on from a previous CSIRO project "Quantifying antimicrobial usage (AMU) in Australian companion and production animals" as it will define quantitative and/or qualitative indicators that can be used to provide context for AMU data, and highlight gaps in antimicrobial stewardship that impact all Australian-specific animal health contexts.
+Completed Mitigating on-farm antimicrobial resistance risks for livestock industries (project 24): Coombe Consulting is aiming to improve the understanding in Australia of the transmission pathways and biosecurity priorities for mitigating AMR risks in livestock enterprises.
 This project will provide livestock producers with a framework to assess the risk of AMR transmission into, within or out of their enterprises.
 It will allow them to make informed changes to reduce the risk of spread of AMR and improve biosecurity.
-To date, a background review has been undertaken to identify the current level of research and/or activities in this area to leverage available knowledge.
+A background review has been undertaken to identify the current level of research and/or activities in this area to leverage available knowledge.
 A framework by which an enterprise may identify potential transmission pathways has been developed, along with comprehensive instructions and workflow documents.
 Laboratories have been identified with the capacity to undertake both AMR and antimicrobial residue testing.
-The framework has been trialled on 4 of the 5 target industries to date.
-Preliminary results are under evaluation.
-Australia's Animal Sector Antimicrobial Resistance Action Plan 2023 to 2028 (project 44): The Action Plan was published September 2023, launched via a webinar in October 2023 and implementation has commenced.
-Defining 'appropriateness of antimicrobial stewardship (AMS) assessment framework will be developed for use by companies to identify areas for improvement.
-This follows on from a previous CSIRO project "Quantifying antimicrobial usage (AMU) in Australian companion and production animals" as it will define quantitative and/or qualitative indicators that can be used to provide context for AMU data, and highlight gaps in antimicrobial stewardship that impact all Australian-specific animal health contexts. • Project 24: Completion of final trial and detailed analysis of results.
-Final report due for publication in June 2024.
-Antimicrobial resistance survey in the pig industry (project 13): A repeat AMR survey in the Australian pig industry has provided data to compare to previous surveys for monitoring and quality assurance purposes.
-The final draft report of the pig's AMR survey has been approved by DAFF.
+The framework has been trialled on the 5 target industries and the final report with aggregated results has been sent to Agrifutures.